Sierrathon – The PCB Design Challenge

 Put your PCB skills to the test!

-Sierrathon is not your average design competition—it’s a high-energy, fast-paced challenge where engineering students tackle real-world PCB design problems under pressure.
-Over the course of one intense day, teams will simulate the rapid iteration process of prototyping, earning points at each phase for accuracy, efficiency, and innovation.
+Sierrathon is not your average design competition, it’s a high-energy, fast-paced challenge where engineering students tackle real-world PCB design problems under pressure.
+Over the course of one intense day, teams will simulate the design process, earning points for accuracy, efficiency, and innovation.
 The team with the highest score takes home the Sierrathon Champion title!

 Competition details